 The publication of a Contract Award Notice is mandatory for ALL regulated procurement exercises i.e. those where the estimated value is £50k or over (excluding VAT).

 The Contract Award Notice must be despatched no later than 30 calendar days after the contract or framework agreement award date.
 This also applies when a mini competition has been held for a Framework Agreement and the value is £50k or more for goods and services.

 Contract Award Notice(s) must be published on the Public Contracts Scotland (PCS) portal.
 Contract Award Notices published via PCS will contain all of the mandatory information required.

 For Dynamic Purchasing Systems, Contract Award Notices do not need to be published for each and every award.
 These can be grouped together and published on a quarterly basis within 30 calendar days of quarter end.

 The Contract Award Notice should not include any information which would:

-The Public Contract Scotland (PCS) Contracts Register module provides buying organisations a facility to operate a private register of all contracts they have in place.
-This public register meets the Procurement Reform Act (Scotland) 2014.
+The Public Contract Scotland (PCS) Contracts Register module provides the facility for buying organisations to operate a private register of all contracts they have in place and a public register of these contracts to meet the obligations of Section 35 of the Procurement Reform Act (Scotland) 2014.